ChrisPenner/ChrisPenner.github.io/site/drafts/update-monad.md

 author: Chris Penner
 date: Sept 1, 2018
 tags: [programming, haskell]
-description: We explore the applications and implementation of a generalized version of Reader/Writer/State monads called UpdateT.
+description: "We explore the applications and implementation of a generalized version of Reader/Writer/State monads called UpdateT."
 image: typesafe-api-versioning/numbers.jpg
 ---